GVR Report cover Third-party Logistics Market Size, Share & Trends Report

 End-use Insights

-The manufacturing segment accounted for the largest revenue share of more than 24.7% in 2022.
+The manufacturing sector held the largest revenue share of 24.7% in 2025.
 Manufacturing and logistics go hand in hand as the industry has a complex supply chain process.
 The manufacturing sector involves the procurement of raw materials and other parts from different resources across the regions.
 The involvement of various suppliers and distributors makes the transport activity a tedious job.
-Thereby, the manufacturing sector is outsourcing the transportation activities owing to the benefits offered, in terms of reduced transportation cost, supply chain visibility, inventory and vendor management, business process development, and improved customer services.
-The manufacturing sectors in the U.S., Mexico, China, and India have witnessed a rise in outsourced transportation activities.
+Thereby, the manufacturing sector is outsourcing the transportation activities owing to the benefits offered in terms of reduced transportation cost, supply chain visibility, inventory and vendor management, business process development, and improved customer services.
+The buoyant manufacturing sector in the U.S., Mexico, China, and India has witnessed an increase in outsourced transportation activities.
+The local manufacturing sector in India is growing with several tax reform policies and government initiatives, such as 'Made in the USA' and 'Make in India' projects.

-The local manufacturing sector in India is growing with several tax reform policies and government initiatives, such as ‘Make in India’ projects.
-The automotive sector is expected to emerge as the fastest-growing segment expanding at a CAGR of 11.5% over the forecast period.
-Logistics is the backbone of the modern retail industry playing a crucial role in same-day delivery and fulfillment capabilities.
-E-retailing and dedicated logistics services have paved the way for medium-scale companies to enter the 3PL market, thereby helping retail companies to expand their operations and offerings in semi-urban areas.
-Furthermore, 3PL offers flexibility to retail businesses to develop new products, enhance capabilities, and expand their regional presence.
+The automotive sector is expected to emerge as the fastest-growing segment, expanding at a CAGR of 10.1% over the forecast period.
+Transportation and supply chain management are the backbone of the modern retail industry, playing a crucial role in same-day delivery and fulfillment capabilities.
+E-retailing and dedicated transportation services have paved the way for medium-scale companies to enter the third-party logistics market, thereby helping the retail companies to expand their operations and offerings in semi-urban areas.
+Furthermore, 3PL offers flexibility to retail businesses to develop new Transports, enhance capabilities, and expand their regional presence.

 Regional Insights

-Asia Pacific is expected to emerge as the fastest-growing segment expanding at a CAGR of 12.4% over the forecast period.
+Asia Pacific third-party logistics market accounted for a 43.7% share of the overall market in 2025 and is expected to emerge as the fastest-growing segment, expanding at a CAGR of 10.8% over the forecast period.
 The growing trans-regional trade corridors and gateways are expected to create a huge opportunity for the 3PL providers.
 The concentration of manufacturing and sourcing in China has led to the strategic shift of technology, pharmaceuticals, and the automotive sector in other countries.
-Such a shift is expected to propel market growth in countries, including India, South Korea, Japan, and Vietnam.
-The ongoing development of logistics infrastructure and increasing emphasis on transportation practices in emerging countries are expected to propel market growth.
+Such a shift is expected to propel the market growth in countries, including India, South Korea, Japan, and Vietnam.

+The ongoing development of supply chain infrastructure and increasing emphasis on transportation practices in India are expected to propel the market growth in the country.
 For instance, the National Highways Authority of India (NHAI) and the National Highways Development Project (NHDP) have taken several initiatives for highway development.
-Under the Logistics Efficiency Enhancement Program (LEEP) set by the Government of India, the Ministry of Road Transport & Highways (MoRTH) is developing multi-modal logistics parks.
-The Vietnam government proposed Vietnam Sea Transport Development Plan, a vision to 2030 to escalate the maritime freight transportation.
-Under this plan, the government planned to invest in developing the deep-water port, transit port, and international gateway ports.
+Under the Logistics Efficiency Enhancement Program (LEEP) set by the Government of India, the Ministry of Road Transport & Highways (MoRTH) is developing the multi-modal logistics parks.
+The Vietnamese government proposed the Vietnam Sea Transport Development Plan, vision to 2030, to escalate the maritime freight transportation.
+Under this plan, the government planned to invest in developing the deepwater port, transit port, and international gateway ports.

 • BDP International